Emtricitabine, Rilpivirine, and Tenofovirpronounced as (em tri sit' uh bean) (ril'' pi vir' een) (te noe' fo veer)

 Why is this medication prescribed?

-The combination of emtricitabine, rilpivirine, and tenofovir is used to treat HIV in adults and children 12 years of age and older.
+The combination of emtricitabine, rilpivirine, and tenofovir is used to treat HIV in adults and children who weigh at least 77 pounds (35 kilograms).
 Emtricitabine, rilpivirine, and tenofovir are in a class of medications called nucleoside and nucleotide reverse transcriptase inhibitors (NRTIs).
 They work by slowing the spread of HIV in the body.
 Although emtricitabine, rilpivirine, and tenofovir will not cure HIV, these medications may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
 Taking these medications along with practicing safer sex and making other lifestyle changes may decrease the risk of getting or transmitting the HIV virus to other people.

 How should this medicine be used?